Resources

 This study, conducted at University of Illinois Springfield and published in the Journal of Sociology and Social Welfare, compares approaches to FGC abandonment.
 It describes “unsuccessful approaches” such as “cultural absolutism, cultural relativism, health education, feminism, human rights legislation, and psychosocial approaches” in contrast to two “successful programs”–including Tostan’s model–which are cited as “community-led, aim to change social norms in the whole community, and empower women.”

-An evaluation of Tostan’s Reinforcement of Parental Practices (RPP) Program
+An evaluation of Tostan’s Reinforcement of Parental Practices (RPP) program

 2015: Drs.
 Anne Fernald & Ann Weber